JianhuaHuang/streamlineR/README.md

 #### Binning for Survival Model

+Compared to other packages (such as `smbinning` and `woe`) that only provides binning for logistic model, `bin.rpart` can provide the optimal binning for all models that can be passed to the `rpart` function.
+For example, the `bin.rpart` function can generate the optimal cut points of **age** in a survival model, if we change the dependent variable to a survival object (`Surv(time, status)`) in the formula.

 ``` r
 surv.bin.age <- bin.rpart(formula = Surv(time, status) ~ age, data = dt.train,
   rcontrol = rpart.control(minbucket = .05 * nrow(dt.train)))  ## cp = 0.01